AriBlumstein/AirlineCustomerDB/README.md

 | 2            | 28.801                        | 7.086                      | idx_ticket_flightid   |
 | 3            | 0.739                         | 2.601                      |                       |
 | 4            | 27.853                        | 5.836                      | id_ticket_flightid    |

+## Constraints

+### We added the following constraints to make our database more robust:
+1. Prevent two customers from having the same seat on a flight
+2. Identification is valid such that the expiration date is after the issue date
+3. Identification is valid such that the birthdate is in the past
+4. Signup Date for for Rewards Customer is not in the future
+5. The seat number is of a valid format
+#### The commands for altering the tables to add these constraints is in [Constraints](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/Constraints.sql)

+### The following are [test queries](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/ConstraintBreakers.sql) to try to break the constraints to make sure they're working:
+1. Break the unique seat constraint that no two customers can have the same seat on a flight
+2. Beak the the identification constraint: issue date is after expiration date
+3. Beak the the identification constraint: Birthdate is not in the past
+4. Break the rewards customer constraint that the signup date cannot be in the future
+5. Break the seat number constraint that it matches a standard pattern

+### The error messages produced by each of these queries is [here.](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/ConstraintBreakers.log)